 Daily cleaning includes disinfectant for all door handles, tables, and any frequently touched surfaces.

-• We retain $50 per person for cancellations requested up to 4 weeks before camp begins.
+• We retain $50 per person for cancellations requested up to 4 weeks before camp begins, and for COVID-related cancellations made at any date.

 • We retain $200 per person between 4 and 2 weeks before camp.